-- You can submit written comments, documents, records and other information relating to your Grievance or Appeal and we will consider that information in our review process. - You can, upon request and free of charge, have reasonable access to and copies of the documents, records and other information relevant to our decision, including the specific internal rule, guideline, protocol, or other similar criterion relied upon to make an Adverse Benefit Determination. - You can be represented by anyone of your choice at all levels of Appeal.
+- You can submit written comments, documents, records and other information relating to your Grievance or Appeal and we will consider that information in our review process. - You can be represented by anyone of your choice at all levels of Appeal.